Skip to main content

 Review the capability quote and recommended pacing mode

-We reply with one of three answers: deliverable with a price, ETA, and pacing mode (even-pace, last-48h push, or daily-anchor); deliverable with a surcharge for an email or account gate; or out of scope with no charge.
-If your culinary competition's rules carry an anti-vote-buying clause, we flag the disqualification risk here.
+We reply with one of three outcomes: deliverable at the quoted price with a recommended pacing mode (even-pace, last-48h push, or daily-anchor based on your poll's structure and deadline); deliverable with a surcharge for an email or account gate; or outside scope at no charge.
+Disqualification risk on professional culinary competitions is flagged here.

 4. 4